Police, Crime, Sentencing and Courts Act 2022: Response

 The bill is controversial, prior to and after it was passed.
 It was welcomed by the Police Federation of England and Wales, while the Association of Police and Crime Commissioners (APCC), a group of elected officials in England and Wales, registered their disagreement with the bill.
 On the topic of proposed legally-binding restrictions on protests, the APCC chair Paddy Tipping stated: "I think politicians would be wise to leave decisions to the responsible people."
 Tipping added that "they've got to leave people to make local decisions in local circumstances."
 In March 2021, Michael Barton and Peter Fahy, the former chief constables of Durham Constabulary and Greater Manchester Police, respectively, said that the law threatened civil liberties and constituted a politically-motivated move towards paramilitary policing.
 The advocacy group Liberty said the bill "threatens protest".
 Broadcaster and writer Kenan Malik warned the bill reduced the right to protest to "whispering in the corner".
 David Blunkett, the Labour Party home secretary from 2001 to 2004, called it an "anti-protest bill" threatening to make Britain look like Vladimir Putin's Russia.

 The bill was based on the 2019 report by the conservative Policy Exchange think tank, which received in 2017 a $30,000 donation by US-based oil and gas corporation ExxonMobil, to target Extinction Rebellion.
 After it was reported that other UK-based think tank have received donations by climate change deniers, Scottish National Party MP Alyn Smith commented this showed the UK's lobbying laws were not tough enough, saying: "He who pays the piper calls the tune.
 We urgently need to rewrite the laws governing this sort of sock puppet funding so that we can see who speaks for who."
 Green Party MP Caroline Lucas commented: "It appears that the Policing Bill is stained with the grubby, oil-soaked hands of the fossil fuel lobby.
 And no wonder – this cracks down on the fundamental rights of protestors to challenge the very climate-wrecking policies espoused by this downright dangerous industry."
-Priti Patel, who advocated for the policing bill, said it was intended to stop tactics used by Extinction Rebellion, which was mistakenly listed as an extremist group by the South East Counter Terrorism Unit, and continued to defend the decision after the guide was disowned in 2020.
+Priti Patel, who advocated for the policing bill, said it was intended to stop tactics used by Extinction Rebellion, which was falsely listed as an extremist group by the South East Counter Terrorism Unit, and continued to defend the decision after the guide was disowned in 2020.
 As of January 2022, despite initial "Kill the Bill" protests by grassroots groups, no mass movement opposing this bill has come together.